royalgraphx/DarwinKVM/docs/index.md

 <br>

 * <b>PATIENCE!
 This is NOT a Pre-Built EFI!
 You are responsible for completing it!</b>

+If you run into any issues during your initial setup prior to GPU passthrough, you can ask for support in the following Telegram group under Virtualization.

+<script async src="https://telegram.org/js/telegram-widget.js?22" data-telegram-discussion="NootInc/423409" data-comments-limit="5" data-colorful="1" data-color="7CBAE3" data-dark="1"></script>

 <h1>You can now proceed to the <a href="docs/01-About.html">About</a> section!</h1>